 Key Takeaway: Surprise your customers with your marketing campaigns, social media posts, web copy, and advertisements.
 Be out of the ordinary and catch their attention.
 Incongruity is your secret weapon to stop the brain in its track and hack into its system, so it does what you want it to do.

-Next in our line of SPICEs is empathy.
+Next in our line of persuasion tactics is empathy.
 Empathy is another key element that catches your prospect’s attention by creating a human connection with them.
 With good empathy, you get down to your prospect’s level and appeal to their emotions instead of their mind.